Season 1, Episode 42

 Gila Golub:

 The greatest gift that you can give to your partner is to listen, to listen with your whole being and to let your partner know they’ve been heard.
 That’s a very big skill.
 I liken that skill to, uh, cock perelman playing Tchaikovsky’s, filing concerto, uh, at Carnegie Hall.
-It’s a big skill, but we can, we can all start by just listening to our partner and letting our partner know that we heard what they said without defending, with without to defend is to attack.
+It’s a big skill, but we can, we can all start by just listening to our partner and letting our partner know that we heard what they said without defending, without defending is to attack.
 So to just let our partner know they’ve been heard.
 When

 Lorne Brown:

-You say be heard, are you saying, um, we heard them and and we agree with them?
+You say be heard, are you saying, um, we heard them and we agree with them?
 Or what do you mean when you say let their partner be heard and listened to?

 Gila Golub: